eorland/nested_watersheds/README.md

 ## Easy catchment delineation in Python

 Wrapper for the awesome [pysheds](https://github.com/mdbartos/pysheds) library for quick nested catchment delineation.
-Using a DEM as input, the functions provided in this repo will return two ```GeoDataFrames```: one detailing the stream network and another descibing the corresponding catchment for each segment.
+Using a DEM as input, the functions provided here will return two ```GeoDataFrames```: one detailing the stream network and another describing the corresponding catchment for each segment.
 Major thanks to Matt Bartos for his work on ```pysheds``` to make this possible.

 Example:
 ```